germondai/forms-pretty/README.md

 **Once you built the app**\
 Move both normal and gzipped CSS from _dist/assets/_ to _releases/_\
-and rename them to something like _germondaiPrettyForms_
+and rename them to something like _prettyForms_

 ---